Exabel/api/exabel/api/data/doc/example.rst

 The time series can be viewed in Signal Explorer in the Exabel platform with the DSL expression ``graph_signal('ns.customer_sentiment')``.

-Visit https://doc.exabel.com/data/graph for an in-depth description of how to use the ``graph_signal``.
+Visit https://doc.exabel.com/data/data_api_signals.html for an in-depth description of how to use the ``graph_signal`` function.

 Download the time series